$200,528Average Value$140Average Price per Sq Ft46Homes For Sale

 Small homes with big walkability

 Homes stand packed together along straight roads, separated only by alleys or thin strips of grass.
 With a median size of 1,650 square feet, houses are smaller than the national average and don’t offer much yard space.
 Residents sacrifice some room for walkable proximities to restaurants, bars and shops.
 Bungalows and American Foursquares are the most common styles; many of the latter have been separated into apartments on each floor.
 Turnkey two-bedroom homes sell for $70,000, while six-bedroom two-family homes can fetch $350,000.
-The CAP Index crime tracking database gives Hamtramck a 7 out of 10 score, higher than the nationwide score of 4.
+The CAP Index crime tracking database gives this neighborhood a 7 out of 10 score, with 10 indicating highest crime.

 Hamtramck's formidable Bungalows sit close to the street.